 1,823, 070.
 Enough for now.

 Tara placed the long train of fabric beside her on the bed, flexed her aching fingers, and sat up.
-Feeling pressure in her bladder, she swung her legs to the side and put on her bunny slippers.
+Feeling the pressure in her bladder, she swung her legs to the side and put her bunny slippers on.
 Before she could stop it, as she stood mid-step to the bathroom, a memory swept her, powerful in its grasp.